Infant Safe Haven Laws - Louisiana

 Citation: Ch.
 Code Art.
 1151; 1152

-Relinquishment in accordance with this law is not a criminal act of neglect, abandonment, cruelty, or crime against the child.
+Relinquishment in accordance with this law is not a criminal act of neglect, abandonment, cruelty, or crime against the child and shall not be subject to an investigation for abandonment by the department.

-The representative, emergency medical service provider, firefighter, or law enforcement officer shall provide to the parent written information about the following:
+The representative, emergency medical service provider, firefighter, or law enforcement officer shall provide the parent with written information about the following:

 Citation: Ch.
 Code Art.
 1154; 1156; 1157; 1158

 The department shall take physical custody of the infant within 12 hours of notice that the infant is ready to be discharged from the hospital.
-The department shall exercise due diligence in attempting to identify and locate any nonrelinquishing parent, including, but not limited to, performing a missing-children search.
+The department shall exercise due diligence in attempting to identify and locate any nonrelinquishing parent, including, but not limited to, performing a missing-children search, which shall include contacting the National Center for Missing and Exploited Children to determine if the child has been reported missing.

 Within 30 days after the relinquishment, the parent may seek to reclaim parental rights by filing a motion declaring his or her intention to retain his or her parental rights.
 The court shall order blood or tissue testing and shall also order the department to immediately conduct a home study of any parent seeking to reclaim his or her rights.
 A relinquishing parent may reclaim parental rights by proving by clear and convincing evidence that: